gamblevore/speedie/Documentation/Errors.md

-OK, their syntax is quite understandable, in this case. `Go` has awkward syntax usually, but for this simple case it's OK!
+OK, their syntax is quite understandable, in this case!
 Now lets look at this in speedie:

     function Hello (|string| name, |string|)